yt-project/yt/doc/source/analyzing/objects.rst

 Data objects (also called *Data Containers*) are used in yt as convenience structures for grouping data in logical ways that make sense in the context of the dataset as a whole.
-Some of the data objects are geometrical groupings of data (e.g. sphere, region--a 3D box, cylinder, etc.).
+Some of the data objects are geometrical groupings of data (e.g. sphere, box, cylinder, etc.).
 Others represent data products derived from your dataset (e.g. slices, streamlines, surfaces).
 Still other data objects group multiple objects together or filter them (e.g. data collection, cut region).